CodeChefVIT/SendGrid-Mailer/README.md

 $ git clone https://github.com/CodeChefVIT/SendGrid-Mailer
 $ cd SendGrid-Mailer
 $ npm i
-$ Ask for env credentials
+Enter credentials in env
-$ Add an array of emails to the mailingList
+Add an array of emails to the mailingList
 $ npm run dev
-$ Open postman and use localhost:3000/sendMails
+Open postman and use localhost:3000/sendMails
 ```

 ## Contributors